jaydenhooper/machine-learning-algorithms/README.md

 datasets/wine).

 #### TODO
-[] - Create a report.pdf to show
+- [ ] Create a report.pdf to show
-    [] - predicted class labels of each instance in the test set using k=1 with min-max normalization for each feature [] - the classification accuracy for k=1 on the test set with min-max normalization for each feature [] - classification accuracy for k=3, compare against k=1 [] - discuss advantages/disadvantages of kNN method.
+    - [ ] predicted class labels of each instance in the test set using k=1 with min-max normalization for each feature
+    - [ ] The classification accuracy for k=1 on the test set with min-max normalization for each feature
+    - [ ] Classification accuracy for k=3, compare against k=1
+    - [ ] Discuss advantages/disadvantages of kNN method.
-    [] - discuss the impact of increasing and decreasing k (too large/small) [] - describe applying k-fold cross validation for the dataset where k=5 (number of folds) [] - state the major steps
+    - [ ] Discuss the impact of increasing and decreasing k (too large/small)
+    - [ ] Describe applying k-fold cross validation for the dataset where k=5 (number of folds)
+        - [ ] - State the major steps